Blue skies and sandy beaches, hello Honolulu

 Diamond Head State Monument

-For you outdoor enthusiast and hiking lovers, check out Diamond Head State Monument.
+For all of you outdoor enthusiasts and hiking lovers, check out Diamond Head State Monument.
 The hiking trail itself is only about a mile, but accent to the 760 ft (230 m) top may be a bit challenging for some.
 The name Diamond Head actually refers to the crater of the dormant volcano that the park is home to.
 From here you can enjoy beautiful panoramic views of the island.
 There are small fees to enter the park per vehicle or per pedestrian.

 Naval Air Station Pearl Harbor was bombed on December 7, 1941, by Japanese forces in an early morning surprise attack.
 For history buffs, especially those interested in World War II, Honolulu has a lot to offer.
 If this is you, here are four places that you should visit: